Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Closing observation

-Most of the OSS work was not in application logic.
-It was in the seam between what I had built for myself and what could plausibly run for someone else without my specific FreshRSS, Ollama, Nitter, and feed list.
-Cleaning up that seam is roughly the entire OSS effort.
+Most of the open-source work resided outside the application logic.
+It lay at the boundary between what I had built for myself and what could plausibly run for another operator without my particular FreshRSS, Ollama, Nitter, and feed list.
+Making that boundary explicit constitutes much of the open-source effort.

 Robert